Gandy dancer: Popular culture

 The Gandy Dancer State Trail is a 47-mile rail trail for hiking, biking and other recreational uses, that follows the old Minneapolis, St. Paul and Sault Ste.
 Marie railroad grade from St. Croix Falls, Wisconsin, through a bit of eastern Minnesota and terminating in Superior Wisconsin.

 "The Gandy Dancers' Ball" is a song recorded by Frankie Laine in 1951, but with gandy dancers as actual dancers at a railroad workers' ball.
 Laine sang it with a chorus of dancers in the 1955 comedy film Bring Your Smile Along.

 In 1962, The Ventures recorded the song "Gandy Dancer", an original instrumental composition that was released on their album Going to the Ventures Dance Party.

 Singer/political activist Bruce "Utah" Phillips, in Moose Turd Pie, told a tall tale of working as a gandy dancer in the American southwest.
 Phillips ascribed the source of the workers' shovels to the possibly mythical Gandy Shovel Company of Chicago.

 Gandy dancers are celebrated in The Gandy Dancer Festival, in Mazomanie, Wisconsin.

 The Ann Arbor (Michigan) railroad station was converted into a restaurant called the Gandy Dancer.

 Folk singer Huddie Ledbetter (aka Lead Belly), sang about the work of the gandy dancer in the lyrics of an unaccompanied work song, "Linin' Track".
 It has since been recorded by many others, including Dave "Snaker" Ray and Taj Mahal.

 The bassist Fred Turner of the rock group Bachman-Turner Overdrive wrote a song called "Little Gandy Dancer" that appeared on the group's first album in 1973.

+In the 2005 point-and-click adventure game, Last Train to Blue Moon Canyon, a series of achievable titles could be obtained by performing various actions.
+One of these titles was the 'Gandy Dancer', bestowed on players for demonstrating their effective dance routines.

+The Winter Park Resort in Winter Park, Colorado, has a ski run named "Gandy Dancer".